ASKnetCommunity/Creating_inclusive_spaces_for_women_in_tech/resources_example.md

 #### What comes to mind first when you think about this topic and your work?
 **Answers from the webinar participants:**
 * What do I think of first?
-Great stories, great experiences that want and need to be shared
+Great stories, great experiences that want and need to be shared.
-* it´s giving everyone sitting on the table and letting their voices be heared
+* It´s giving everyone sitting on the table and letting their voices be heared
-* creating room for equity
+* Creating room for equity.
-* share stories and experiences
+* Share stories and experiences.
-* it´s all about inclusivity and making sure the obstacles that may be in the way of woman in tech and media are removed
+* It´s all about inclusivity and making sure the obstacles that may be in the way of woman in tech and media are removed.
-* what comes to mind is not just including women, but making sure that they are actually empowered and bringing results to the tabel
+* What comes to mind is not just including women, but making sure that they are actually empowered and bringing results to the tabel.

 ### The Why?